altruios/namshubettulpa/public/namshubettuple/where-things-go-wrong.md

-~She wasn't sure when she would break down, but nope: that was it.~ ~A human can't process this large of a world change in what, an hour?~ ~Secret societies, borg-like hivemind internets, brain hooks...~ ~The fact that she has a forieng entity in her head...~ ~The fact that apparently she can make anyone be or do anything...~ ~And that was at the bottom tier of the abilities she had...~ ~But who was there to turn to?~
+~She wasn't sure when she would break down, but nope: that was it.~ ~A human can't process this large of a world change in what, an hour?~ ~Secret societies, borg-like hivemind internets, brain hooks...~ ~The fact that she has a foreign entity in her head...~ ~The fact that apparently she can make anyone be or do anything...~ ~And that was at the bottom tier of the abilities she had...~ ~But who was there to turn to?~